Candice Clark

 Candice Clark is an American former slalom canoeist who competed in the 1970s.
 She was once married to Apple co-founder Steve Wozniak.

 Clark is the daughter of Louise Clark, owner of the Lafayette hillside memorial.

 She graduated from UC Berkeley in 1979 with a degree in business administration.

-She is now married to Ronald J. Kauffman.
+She is now married to Ronald Kauffman.

 Olympics

 Candice Clark was a member of the 1976 US Olympic Team; Canoeing in Montreal.

 World Championships

 Clark won a gold medal in the K-1 Slalom team event at the 1973 ICF Canoe Slalom World Championships in Muotathal and a silver medal in the Wildwater team event in the ICF Canoe World Championships.

 She was a member of the 1974 US Flatwater Kayak World Championship Team in Mexico City.

 She was a member of the 1975 US Whitewater Kayak World Championship Team in Spital, Austria.

 Clark was a member of the 1977 US Whitewater Kayak World Championship Team in Skopja, Yugoslavia.